syghmon/paperbank/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More
+## Learn More 📚

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used in this project, check out the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- [Convex Documentation](https://docs.convex.dev) - Learn about using Convex for backend functions.
+- [Clerk Documentation](https://clerk.dev/docs) - Learn about implementing authentication with Clerk.
+- [arXiv API Documentation](https://arxiv.org/help/api) - Learn about accessing research papers via the arXiv API.

+## Future Plans 🔮

+- **Tags:** Although semantic search is powerful, adding tags could improve organization.
+- **Recommender System:** Implement a system to recommend papers based on user preferences and reading history.

+## Contributing 🤝

+Contributions are welcome!
+Please visit the [GitHub repository](https://github.com/syghmon/paperbank) to report issues or submit pull requests.

+## License ⚖️

+This project is licensed under the MIT License.